JoshuaGrams/philtre2d/doc/objects/Body.md

 Body
 ====

-Game Objects linked to a physics body.
+Bodies are game objects linked to a Box2D physics body.
 They can be dynamic, static, or kinematic, and have any number of fixtures with different properties.

 Bodies _must_ be descendants of a World object in the scene tree.
 On init they will search up the tree for the closest World object and create their physics body within that World's Box2D physics world (or report an error if no World is found).